Perry & Co.

-Perry & Co., Ltd was a dip pens manufacturer of England.
-The company was the largest in its country of origin, producing a huge range of models.
+Perry & Co., Ltd was a British manufacturing company heartquartered in London.
+The company was the largest in its country of origin, producing a huge range of dip pen models.
 Perry & Co. also manufactured bicycle chains and accessories.

 History

 The beginning

 James Perry, still a schoolmaster and being dissatisfied with the quality of existing pens, began making steel pens by hand.
 The firm was founded in Manchester as James Perry and Co. in 1824, but later moved to London, where they made and sold pens and pen-holders, pencils, elastic bands and ink, and dealt in stationers' supplies.
 From 1829 all of Perry's pens were made by Josiah Mason, which was considered by the time as the finest pens manufacturer.
 The excellence of their products swiftly raised them to the forefront of the new industry, exporting pens all over the world.
 By 1876 when the firm became a Limited Company, they equalled Esterbrook as being the largest manufacturers of pen nibs in the world.